-TheA student will not return to physical activity (including athletics, physical education class, and recess) until he or she has they have been symptom-free for at least 24 hours, and has have been evaluated and received written and signed authorization from a licensed physician.
-This written authorization should be sent to the school for review by the District's Medical Director School Physician.
-In accordance with Commissioner's regulations, Additionally, the District's Medical Director School Physician will give has the final clearance on a authority to clear students to participate in or return to activity for extra-class curricular athletics-activities.
+A student will not return to physical activity (including athletics, physical education class, and recess) until they have been symptom-free for at least 24 hours, and have been evaluated and received written and signed authorization from a licensed physician.
+This written authorization should be sent to the school for review by the District's School Physician.
+Additionally, the District's School Physician has the final authority to clear students to participate in or return to extracurricular athletic activities.
 All authorizations will be kept on file in the student's permanent health record.
 The standards for return to athletic activity will also apply to injuries that occur outside of school.
-School -sStaff should be aware that students may exhibit concussion symptoms caused by injuries from outside activities and that these visible symptoms also indicate a removal from play.
+Staff should be aware that students may exhibit concussion symptoms caused by injuries from outside activities and that these visible symptoms also indicate a removal from play.

 The District will follow any directives issued by the student's treating physician with regard to limitations and restrictions on school and athletic activities for the student.
-The District will also develop a coordinated communication plan among appropriate staff to ensure that the treating physician's private provider's orders for post-concussion management are implemented and followed, and for students to resume participation in athletic activities with the District's Medical Director School Physician approval.
+The District will also develop a coordinated communication plan among appropriate staff to ensure that the private provider's orders for post-concussion management are implemented and followed, and for students to resume participation in athletic activities with the District's School Physician approval.
 The school nurse will work to ensure that all the necessary staff get the information they need to care for and work with the injured student.

-The District's Medical Director School Physician and other licensed healthcare professionals employed by the District will also formulate establish a procedure and treatment plan to be utilized by District staff who may respond to students or staff with possible concussions during the school day or at a school-sponsored athletic event.
+The District's School Physician and other licensed healthcare professionals employed by the District also establish a procedure and treatment plan to be utilized by District staff who may respond to students with possible concussions during the school day or at a school-sponsored athletic event.

-In accordance with NYSED guidelines, this policy will be both reviewed and updated periodically at least every three years or with updates to guidance.
-The Superintendent, in consultation with the District's Medical Director School Physician and other appropriate staff, may develop regulations and protocols for strategies to prevent concussions, the identification of concussions, and procedures for removal from and return to activities or academics.
+In accordance with NYSED guidelines, this policy will be both reviewed and updated at least every three years or with updates to guidance.
+The Superintendent, in consultation with the District's School Physician and other appropriate staff, may develop regulations and protocols for strategies to prevent concussions, the identification of concussions, and procedures for removal from and return to activities or academics.

-Education Law § 305(42) 8 NYCRR §§ 135.4 and 136.5 Guidelines for Concussion Management in Schools, NYSED Guidance Document, 20182022
+Education Law § 305(42) 8 NYCRR §§ 135.4 and 136.5 Guidelines for Concussion Management in Schools, NYSED Guidance Document, 2022